Stephen E. Thorpe: Death

 On 24 August 2024 Thorpe was murdered by an apparent intruder at the Blockhouse Bay Tennis Club and recreation area where he used an office for his work as he left on his daily walk to look for insects and plants.
 Police said that there was a "violent struggle" between Thorpe and his attacker.
 Thorpe was aged 54 at the time of his death.
 His only living family was his elderly father who lived in Brisbane.
 A 26-year-old local man was arrested on 28 August 2024 and charged with the murder.
 A karakia that was attended by dozens of community members was held at the scene where Thorpe was killed.

 Thorpe's funeral service was held on 2 September 2024 at the same tennis club where he had worked and died.
 It was attended by around 200 people.

+In 2025, the suspect was found unfit to stand trial, for reasons that were ordered by the judge to be suppressed, under section 10 of New Zealand's Criminal Procedure (Mentally Impaired Persons) Act.
+The judge also found that on the balance of probabilities he had killed Thorpe.
+He was ordered to be detained indefinitely at a secure psychiatric facility.

 Eponymy

-Thorpe had thirteen species named in his honour before his death, with one additional species named in his honour after his death.
+Thorpe had thirteen species named in his honour before his death, with another subsequently.